thisisjofrank/game-tutorial-stage-1-starter/README.md

 server.
 They can be used for things like health checks, data retrieval, and more.

-Wwe will set up one simple API endpoint that checks if the server is running correctly.
+We will set up one simple API endpoint that checks if the server is running correctly.
 This is useful for monitoring and debugging.

 Make a new directory called `routes` inside `src`, and create the API routes